Diabetes Support Group

 - Opportunity to ask questions to our diabetes specialists

-Each meeting includes a diabetic friendly recipe by a registered dietician, FREE Support Group and discussions with diabetes specialists open to the public on the first MONDAY of the month (except January, July and September) at 5:45pm *doors lock at 6:00pm Call our office to sign up for the monthly email list!
+Each meeting includes a diabetic friendly recipe by a registered dietician, FREE Support Group and discussions with diabetes specialists open to the public on the first Thursday of every month from 4:30pm to 5:30pm.

 Continuous Glucose Monitoring